5 Budget Travel Tips to Australia

 The best part?
 They are all free.

 Tip 5: Sydney seems to host the most number of museums whereby visitors get to enjoy free general admissions.
-If you are a museum go-er, get ready to spend some time at these following renowned museums that will not break your bank: Australian National Maritime Museum, The Rocks Discovery Museum, Museum of Contemporary Art, Government House Sydney, etc.
+If you are a museum go-er, get ready to spend some time at these following renowned museums that will not break your bank: Australian National Maritime Museum, Museum of Contemporary Art, Government House Sydney, etc.

 5. Saving with Credit card promotions